Kalshi promo code CBSSPORTS: Get $10 cash bonus for Seahawks vs. Patriots, trade Big Game entertainment props

 Kalshi sign-up bonus available for Seahawks vs. Patriots trades

-There are plenty of entertainment props available at Kalshi for Sunday's Big Game between the Seahawks and Patriots, and the latest Kalshi promo code CBSSPORTS gives new users a $10 cash bonus in site credit after $10 in trades.
-You can trade on Patriots vs. Seahawks on the field, along with markets covering the Bad Bunny Halftime Show, commercials, and celebrities.
+There are plenty of entertainment props available at Kalshi for Sunday's Big Game between the Seahawks and Patriots, and the latest Kalshi promo code CBSSPORTS gives new users a $10 cash bonus in site credit after making $10 in trades.
+You can trade on Patriots vs. Seahawks on the field, along with markets covering the Bad Bunny Halftime Show, Big Game MVP, and celebrities.
 Claim your $10 cash bonus here after $10 in trades with the Kalshi promo code CBSSPORTS:

 $10 Kalshi bonus code details